Time-asymptotic propagation of approximate solutions of Schr\"odinger equations with both potential and initial condition in Fourier-frequency bands: Dyson-Phillips series for the Schrödinger equation with potential

-Let us consider the Schrödinger equation with potential on the line, \emph{i.e.}
+Let us recall the Schrödinger equation with potential on the line, \emph{i.e.}

-for all $t \geqslant 0$, where the potential $V$ is an element of $W^{1, \infty}(\R)$ and not necessarily real-valued.
-The aim of the present section is to assure existence and uniqueness of a solution for the Schrödinger equation \eqref{schro-potential2} in $H^1(\R)$ by exploiting the theory of semigroups, and to provide a representation of this solution as a series, called Dyson-Phillips series.\\
+for all $t \geqslant 0$, where the potential $V$ is an element of the Sobolev space $W^{1, \infty}(\R)$; we emphasise that the potential is not required to be real-valued in this paper.
+The aim of the present section is to assure existence and uniqueness of a solution for the Schrödinger equation \eqref{eq:schro-potential2} in $H^1(\R)$ by exploiting the theory of semigroups.
+We also introduce the Dyson-Phillips series which provides a representation of the solution as a series.\\

-Before stating the above mentioned results, let us define some objects that will be used throughout the rest of this paper:
+Before stating these results, let us define some objects that will be used throughout the rest of this paper.